taratt/DBLab-EBanking/README.md

 # DBLab-EBanking
-DBLab-EBanking is a database project done for Database Design Lab at Amirkabir University of Technolgy.
+DBLab-EBanking is a database project designed and implemented for Database Design Lab at Amirkabir University of Technolgy.
-It's a database
+It's a relational mysql database aiming to store all the necessary banking data such as branches, customers and tellers' information as well as information about accounts, loans and different transactions.

 Contents
 ========